allista/ThrottleControlledAvionics/GameData/ThrottleControlledAvionics/INSTRUCTIONS.md

 In-flight a profile may be activated manually or automatically on one of the following conditions: *on activation of a given stage* or *on going into/out-of orbit*.
 The latter is defined by the current trajectory: if the ship is in orbit or on an escape trajectory, or not.

-Another option available for a profile is leveling of a ship on activation (the *Level *switch).
+Other options available for a profile are:

+* Leveling of a ship on activation (the *Level *switch).
 If enabled, this option automatically enables the *Level* program of the *HSC*, causing the ship to point its thrust vector downwards.
 This is useful when you switch between, say, linear-rocket profile and a VTOL profile while deorbiting.
+* Enabling/Disabling the *Smart Engines* mode when profile is activating.

 ###Staging and Action Groups